rhaker/react-native-control-screen-sleep-ios/readme.md

 # react-native-control-screen-sleep-ios

 This is a wrapper for react-native that controls whether a screen can sleep.
 The options are sleep on, sleep off, or toggle.
-This is for ios.
+This is for an ios device.

 # Add it to your project